Planned Parenthood Infiltrates Hollywood to Put Abortions On Screen

 Legendary actor Clint Eastwood refused to boycott Georgia over its heartbeat bill, choosing, instead, to film his next project in the state.

 We must commit to stand for righteousness through our media choices.
-Though Planned Parenthood strives to desensitize the culture to murder, many people in the entertainment industry, including Movieguide®, want to protect life and will use their medium to influence pop culture for the better.Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Though Planned Parenthood strives to desensitize the culture to murder, many people in the entertainment industry, including Movieguide®, want to protect life and will use their medium to influence pop culture for the better.Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!